-General: The use of antimicrobial agents may be associated with the overgrowth of nonsusceptible organisms including fungi; in such a case, antibiotic administration should be stopped and appropriate measures taken.
+The use of antimicrobial agents may be associated with the overgrowth of non-susceptible organisms including fungi; in such a case, antibiotic administration should be stopped and appropriate measures taken.

-Information for Patients: Avoid contaminating the applicator tip with material from the eye, fingers, or other source.
+Avoid contaminating the tip of container with material from the eye, fingers or other source.

 Carcinogenesis, Mutagenesis, Impairment of Fertility: